SilentCircle/sso-integration-doc/ADFS-Integration-Customer-Responsibilities.md

 * User is presented with your single sign-on page.
 * User's credentials are rejected by your SSO environment with a suitable error message.

 ---

+<a name="atpsw3"></a>

+### SW3: Sign On to Silent Circle Web using SSO (invalid user)

+The purpose of this test is to ensure that attempts to sign on by a user that has no active account on your federated identity system is rejected.

+#### Test equipment

+* Test device: A supported web browser.
+* Network connection: WiFi with unrestricted inbound and outbound firewall.

+#### Preconditions

+* Test user has invalid or nonexistent credentials on your federated identity system.

+#### Procedure

+* Ensure that you are signed out of your SSO environment and out of Silent Circle Web.
+* Browse to one of the following links:
+    * If using test environment: https://accounts-dev.silentcircle.com/
+    * If using production environment: https://accounts.silentcircle.com/
+* You should see a Silent Circle login form on the browser.
+* Click on the link to login with SSO.
+* Attempt to sign on the test user.
+The user id will be in the form `user@example.com`.
+* You should be taken to your company's SSO sign-on page.
+* Enter the fake user's credentials and send the form.
+* The user's access should be rejected.

+#### Acceptance criteria

+* User is presented with your single sign-on page.
+* User's credentials are rejected by your SSO environment with a suitable error message.

+---

+<a name="atpsw4"></a>

+### SW4: Sign out of Silent Circle Web

+The purpose of this test is to ensure that when you sign out of Silent Circle web and sign in as a different user, the SSO system forces a reauthentication, and the new user is signed on correctly.

+#### Test equipment

+* Test device: A supported web browser.
+* Network connection: WiFi with unrestricted inbound and outbound firewall.

+#### Preconditions

+* Two sets of test user accounts with has valid credentials and active accounts on your federated identity system.
+* Both test user's accounts belong to a group in your environment that is authorized to use Silent Circle.

+#### Procedure

+* Ensure that you are signed out of your SSO environment and out of Silent Circle Web.
+* Browse to one of the following links:
+    * If using test environment: https://accounts-dev.silentcircle.com/
+    * If using production environment: https://accounts.silentcircle.com/
+* You should see a Silent Circle login form on the browser.
+* Click on the link to login with SSO.
+* Sign on test user 1.
+* Sign off test user 1.
+* Sign on test user 2.

+#### Acceptance criteria

+* Test user 2 is presented with your single sign-on page.
+* Test user 2's credentials are accepted by your SSO environment.
+* Test user 2 is granted access to that users' Silent Circle home page.
+* Test user 2's name and email address are displayed correctly.

+---